dpa99c/cordova-plugin-gemini-x-example/README.md

 The most basic interaction with the Gemini model is to send a text or text+images message to the model and receive a text response when the model has processed the message.

 ### Simple text-only interactions
-- Select the "Pro" model for text-only interactions, then press "Init Model".
+- Select the "1.0 Pro", "1.5 Pro" or "1.5 Flash" models for text-only interactions, then press "Init Model".
 - Type some text into the text box to send to the Gemini model.
 - Press "Send message" to send the text to the Gemini model.
 - Your message will be displayed in the "Conversation" section.
 - When the model has processed the message, the model response will be displayed in the "Conversation" section.

 ### Simple multi-modal interactions
-- Select "Pro Vision" for text and image interactions, then press "Init Model".
+- Select "1.5 Pro" or "1.5 Flash" models for text and image interactions, then press "Init Model".
 - Press the "Add image(s)" button to select one or more images from the device's photo library to send to the Gemini model.
 - Type some text into the text box to send to the Gemini model.
 - Press "Send message" to send the text and image(s) to the Gemini model.